 Why we do what we do

 Happy Child’s vision is that “every child deserves to reach his or her full potential”.
-We have been fulfilling this remit for that last 28 years.
+We have been fulfilling this remit for that last 29 years.
 One by one, we want to bring transformation and change to the lives of those living in poverty.
 We believe that working in local communities through local partners is the best way to achieve our vision today.
-Transformation for us involves lifting vulnerable children and young people out of poverty by giving them education and opportunities, protecting them from violence and supporting and caring for their families.
+Transformation for us involves lifting vulnerable children and young people out of poverty by giving them education and skills training opportunities, protecting them from violence and supporting and caring for their families.
 These are the main areas in which we think our resources can be most effectively used.